lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 location: "Bozeman, Montana"
 ---

-_Note, April 2021: this course webpage is under construction and may change._

 Catalog description: C Programming knowledge.
 Introduces imperative programming and the C standard library.
 Course covers pointers, memory management and structures. *Note: we may introduce some C++ topics as well.*